Country-centred design: The concept of Country

 Embedded in the Country-centred design methodology is the Indigenous experience of Country.
 This has a particular and distinct meaning, which is different to the Western understanding of country (with a lowercase "c").
-Danièle Hromek, a spatial designer of Budawang/Yuin heritage from the New South Wales South Coast, explains this as follows:In the Aboriginal sense of the word, Country relates to the nation or cultural group and land that they/we belong to, yearn for, find healing from and will return to.
+Danièle Hromek, a spatial designer of Budawang/Murramarang/Dhurga/Yuin and Burrier/Dharawal heritage from the New South Wales South Coast, explains this as follows:In the Aboriginal sense of the word, Country relates to the nation or cultural group and land that they/we belong to, yearn for, find healing from and will return to.
 However, Country means much more than land, it is their/our place of origin in cultural, spiritual and literal terms.
 It includes not only land but also skies and waters.

 Country is a wholistic worldview that incorporates human, non-human and all the natural systems that connect them.

 Country-centred design methodology

 Developed intergenerationally and communally over many generations of Indigenous peoples, the Country-centred design methodology is "owned" by Indigenous peoples, and embodied through Indigenous designers.
 It positions Country as the guide for design processes.
 It inherently includes the relationships between the various elements of Country, community, non-humans and people, and understands the connections and kinships between all that share space.
 The methodology is interpreted differently dependent on the spatial practitioner and their individual relationships to Country, culture and community.
 It has been described as "a process used and created by First Peoples over generations through their care and management of Country".

-The methodology is also referred to as "Country centred design", "Country centric design", "Country-led design", "privileging Country in design", and "designing with Country".
+The methodology is also referred to as "Country centred design", "Country centric design", "Country-led design" and "privileging Country in design".